dmedri/R-italian-lang/README.md

 ## Prepare your translations for Roaster builds

 Do you know already the [Roaster](https://github.com/dmedri/roaster)?
-This script is made to add latest updated translations in the source tree, just before any build.
-It'll do also some validity checks.
+It's a recently new project to support R builds (server, standard, virtualenv).
+One of its supported special case are virtual environments.
+This script is made to add latest updated translations in its source tree, just before any build.

+Run:

 ```
 $ ./repo.roaster